SAP-samples/cloud-extension-s4hana-business-process/mission/test-entire-scenario/README.md

  ![app](./images/endtoend9.png)

-6. Go to the details page for the new BusinessPartner.
+6. Go to the details page for the new BusinessPartner
 7. Click on Edit and set the Status to *Verified*

  ![backend](./images/endtoend10.png)

 8. (Optional) You can configure Event Mesh in a way so that you can see the created Event.
-For that you could create an additional queue that subscribes to the topic as well.
+For that you could create an additional queue that subscribes to the topic as well

  ![backend](./images/endtoend11.png)